 When backpacking South Africa, you may be asked to show your yellow fever vaccine certificate if you have recently travelled in a yellow-fever area, so make sure to have it on hand!

-How to Travel in South Africa
+How to Get Around South Africa

 This country is built for road tripping, and the easiest way to get around is with your own wheels.
 Having your own car will give you the freedom and flexibility to explore South Africa as it was meant to be explored.
 There are a lot of remote areas and parks worth visiting in South Africa that are hard to get around via public transportation.
 You can rent a 2wd manual transmission for as little as $10/day.
 Split between a couple or more, renting a car in South Africa is quite affordable.